Resourcing campaigns

 • Capacity-building: Micro-grant recipients will have access to Roots training and workshops across our core program to boost their capacity around specific needs.
 These include our organizing, creative storytelling, resilience and wellbeing, and counter-disinformation training, as well as their affiliated communities of practice.
 We will also provide opportunities for recipients to take on leadership roles within these programs.

-• Community-building: Grantees will be integrated into the Climate Justice Camp network, and have the opportunity to attend camps in order to expand their connections with groups in relevant regions or who are working on similar initiatives.
+• Community-building: Grantees will be integrated into the wider Roots network and have the opportunity to attend Climate Justice Camps in order to expand their connections with groups in relevant regions or who are working on similar initiatives.

 • Media and social media support: Grantees will be amplified through the Roots social media channels through storytelling opportunities, videos, and posts.
 We will also offer local media support to help amplify your initiative and your messages.